sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-connection.rst

   * Group   : Users belonging to the group have access to these connections.
   * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This document guides on how to create a "Amazon EMR Serverless Connection" in Fire Insights.
+This document guides on how to create a "Amazon EMR Serverless Connection" in Sparkflows.
 Follow the steps below:

 Step 1 : Enable Amazon EMR Serverless Connection in Sparkflows
 ===========

-* Login to **Fire Insights**.
+* Login to **Sparkflows**.
 * Go to **Administration -> Configurations -> CONNECTION**.
 * Enable Amazon EMR Serverless by setting the **value** of below parameter to **true** and save the configuration.